Toretocnemus: Description

+Skull

 The orbits (eye sockets) of Toretocnemus are very large, with the jugals (a pair of bones which form the underside of each orbit) being narrow.
 The bony plates making up the sclerotic ring, a structure housed within the orbit, are very large.
 The exposure of the angulars (lower rear exterior lower jaw bone) on the outside of the mandible is very limited in size in Toretocnemus, with most of the outer surface of the rear part taken up by the surangular.
 Both the splenials (a pair of inner mandibular bones) and the articulars (mandibular bones involved in the jaw joint) are enlarged in Toretocnemus, especially in the case of the latter.
-The teeth of Toretocnemus are all the same shape and errupt from a groove.
+The teeth of Toretocnemus are all the same shape and erupt from a groove.